tskj/christmas-calendars/2019/kleisli-composition.md

 In addition, both `Service.updateEvent` and `commitTransaction` needs a reference to the database.
 The way we solve this is to consider `Service.updateEvent id` not as a function from the domain model to `Result<DomainModel>` but as a function from the domain model to `ctx -> Result<DomainModel>`.
-That is, a function which takes domain models and produce domain models and can fail but also needing a context.
+That is, a function which takes domain models and produce domain models and can fail but also needs a context.
-That might sound and indeed be confusing, but if you don't think too much about it kind of makes sense.
+That might sound and indeed be confusing, but if you don't think too much about it, it kind of makes sense.
-Using Kleisli composition's closely related cousin the bind operator `>>=`, we can rewrite our function:[0]
+Using Kleisli composition's closely related cousin the bind operator `>>=`, we can rewrite our function.[0]

 ```F#
 let updateEvent id =